suyogkad/UHSS-Backend/readme.md

 - [Suyog Kadariya](https://github.com/suyogkad)
 - [Prajwol Shrestha](https://github.com/prajwolstha)

-Special thanks to [PrasannaTandukar](https://github.com/PrasannaTandukar) for his contributions to the frontend part of the project.
+Thanks to [PrasannaTandukar](https://github.com/PrasannaTandukar) for his contributions to the frontend part of the project.